afeins19/CalorAI/README.md

-# OptimumMealGenerator
+# CalorAI
-given a users MyFitnesspal data.
-This program will filter through all meals that the user consumed throught the day and create the optimum breakfast, lunch, and dinners given the users fitness goals.
-This project will make use of machine learning algorithms to find the best food pairings in to meet macro requirements.
+given a users daily food-log data.
+This program will analyze trends between the data within a history of the user health logs and determine if there are any correlations between them and the user not meeting their desired health goals.

  Structure
 1. Core App